vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

     }

 The following is the config for the iPhone peer above.
-It's important to note that the ``AllowedIPs`` setting directs all IPv4 and IPv6 traffic through the connection.
+It's important to note that the ``AllowedIPs`` wildcard setting directs all IPv4 and IPv6 traffic through the connection.

 .. code-block:: none